-When it comes to shareholders agreements, there are two types of clients, those that have them and those that don’t!
+When it comes to shareholders agreements, there are 2 types of clients, those that have them and those that don’t!

 Most clients in small businesses don’t want a shareholders agreement which becomes excessively complicated or which seeks to deal with every possible contingency.
 There is a balance to be struck with what’s obviously important and practical, and this includes cost effectiveness.